burnyDay/awesome-burnout-overcome/CONTRIBUTING.md

 Thank you for your suggestions!

 Note, however, that not everything will be considered.
-The aim of the list is to provide a concise set of awesome resources about burnout explabation and overcome.
+The aim of the list is to provide a concise set of awesome resources about burnout explanation and overcome.
 This means that suggestions should, where applicable:

 * Do one thing and do it well.
 * Have a free and open source license.
 * Be well documented.
 * Not suggest:
    * ads or lucrative contents
-   * controversial technics
+   * controversial techniques
    * professional and non-professional contacts

 ## Pull Request Style